chaosprint/QuaverSeries/README.md

 ~cutoff_freq: lfo 20 200 3000
 ```

+*Functions without refs are "anonymous".*

+*Only the last one anonymous function will be effective.*

 ## Laziness
 The reference in QuaverSeries is lazy, which means that you can define a ref before or after using it.
 For the abovementioned example, the following order is also valid:
 ```